yanntm/PSCR-TME4/README.md

 in the root folder to build makefiles for your project.
 * Import in eclipse or open with your favorite editor For eclipse, `File->Import->existing projects into workspace`
+* To build, simply run `make` in the folder or select "Project->Build Project" in Eclipse.

 Look at the contents of "configure.ac", "Makefile.am" and "src/Makefile.am" which are the input to autotools, and are relatively simple and easy to read.